awsdocs/amazon-ses-developer-guide/doc-source/using-ses-api-requests.md

    11. &Message.Subject.Data=This%20is%20the%20subject%20line.
    12. &Message.Body.Text.Data=Hello.%20I%20hope%20you%20are%20having%20a%20good%20day.
    ```

-The `X-Amzn-Authorization` header you provide is the same header you would provide if you sent a GET request\.

 **Note**
 Your HTTP client typically adds other items to the HTTP request as required by the version of HTTP that the client uses\.
 We don't include those additional items in the examples in this guide\.